How to install Ozeki SMS Gateway in Microsoft Azure

 Scroll down to the bottom of the menu.
 Give your inbound port rule a name by typing it into the textbox below "Name" (Figure 21).
 When done, click on the blue Add button to add a new inbound port rule.

 Open Windows firewall settings

-Start by typing "firewall" into the search bar on your taskbar (Figure 21).
-The search bar is located on the left side of your taskbar on the bottom left of your screen.
+Start by typing "firewall" into the search bar on your taskbar (Figure 22).
+The search bar is located on the left side of your taskbar at the bottom left of your screen.
 The search results will return with the Windows Firewall program.
 Now find the first option the search has given.
 Click on the Windows Defender Firewall application icon to launch the program.